WBAY-TV: News operation

 WBAY-TV presently broadcasts 36 hours of locally produced newscasts each week (with six hours each weekday and three hours each on Saturdays and Sundays), along with a half-hour sports-focused extension of the Sunday late news known as Sunday Sports Night: Cover 2 in football season (as mentioned above, that program airs statewide on Gray's stations as of September 2017).
 The station currently exchanges news stories with Hearst Television's WISN-TV in Milwaukee, in addition to airing that station's Wisconsin-focused Sunday morning talk show, UpFront with Adrienne Pedersen.
 Other sharing partners outside of its Gray sisters in Wisconsin are Quincy Media's slate of ABC stations throughout the western part of the state, and Hubbard Broadcasting's ABC stations in Minneapolis–St. Paul and Duluth, Minnesota.
-The station utilizes the NEXRAD radar from the National Weather Service office just north of Austin Straubel International Airport.
+The station uses the NEXRAD radar from the National Weather Service office just north of Austin Straubel International Airport.
 It formerly maintained an older self-owned Doppler unit until it mothballed the unit and removed its radar dome atop the station's downtown building in 2015.

 WBAY's logo for Action 2 News.

 WBAY's news operation is branded under the Action News title as Action 2 News, and has used the title since the mid-1980s (with the HD suffix added upon its transition to high definition newscasts), predating its ABC affiliation.
 The station rarely refreshes its graphical imaging, having only done so four times since 1995, but has maintained long-term dominance in the local ratings for most of its history.
-Until September 2012, when WFRV debuted its 4 p.m. newscast, it was the only one in the market to have a late afternoon newscast in that timeslot.
+Until September 2012, when WFRV debuted its 4 pm newscast, it was the only one in the market to have a late afternoon newscast in that timeslot.
 In late 2011, the station released mobile applications for iOS and Android devices, followed by a separate weather app for both platforms in February 2013.